Gout

 What increases the risk of suffering from gout?

-These foods contain a lot of purine.
+- meat, fish and seafood: these foods contain lots of purine.
 When eaten in large quantities they slightly increase the risk of suffering from gout.
 In studies, purine-rich plant-based foods showed no impact on the occurrence of gout.

-Drinks containing a lot of (fruit) sugar can also slightly increase the risk of gout.
-This applies both to colas and to fruit juices.
-Drinks sweetened with saccharin have no effect on gout.
+- Sugary drinks: drinks containing a lot of (fruit) sugar can also slightly increase the risk of gout.
+This applies in particular to colas and possibly also fruit juices.
+Artificially sweetened drinks have no effect on gout.

-Excess weight increases the risk of gout.
-The risk rises along with an increase in the body mass index.
+- Being overweight: excess weight increases the risk of gout.
+The risk rises in tandem with an increase in the body mass index (BMI).

-Certain foods and other factors can, indeed, slightly increase the risk of gout and gout attacks.
-However, what is most important is that the kidneys function well so that they can reliably excrete excess uric acid.
+While certain foods and other factors can slightly increase the risk of developing gout or gout attacks, it is particularly important that the kidneys continue to function well and are able to reliably excrete an excess of uric acid.

 How common is gout?